JOTO-AI/SchemaRAG-dify-plugin/README.md

 **Q: How to use the text2sql tool?**
 A: After configuring the database and generating the schema knowledge base, you need to obtain the dataset_id from the generated knowledge base URL and fill it into the tool to specify the indexed knowledge base, and configure other information to use it.

+**Q: What data formats does the data_summary tool support?**
+A: Supports multiple data formats including text and JSON.
+The tool automatically recognizes and optimizes processing.
+Supports data content up to 50,000 characters.

+**Q: How to choose the appropriate analysis type?**
+A: Choose based on your needs: summary (concise overview), insights (deep discoveries), trends (change analysis), patterns (pattern recognition), comprehensive (complete analysis).

+**Q: How to use custom rules?**
+A: You can specify specific analysis requirements, focus points, or constraints in the custom_rules parameter, supporting up to 2,000 characters.

 ---